-MARGO TAMEZ I am an enrolled Lipan Apache Band of Texas, a Ndé-Dene community with Creation and Migration Stories connecting us to Dene peoples of MacKenzie River, Great Bear Lake, and Great Slave Lake.
-I am a mother of 5, an organizer, Co-Founder Lipan Apache Women Defense, Executive Director of Sqilxw Apna Society, and an Associate Professor at UBC, Okanagan.
+I am an enrolled Lipan Apache Band of Texas, a Ndé-Dene community with Creation and Migration Stories connecting us to Dene peoples of MacKenzie River, Great Bear Lake, and Great Slave Lake.
+I am a mother of five, an organizer, Co-Founder Lipan Apache Women Defense, Executive Director of Sqilxw Apna Society, and an Associate Professor at UBC, Okanagan.
 I live in N'sis'ooloxw village, Nk'mlpks, on Okanagan Indian Band Reserve, near Vernon, BC with my partner and children.

-Our service and philosophy centers Indigenous ways of knowing, doing, & being to strengthen Sqilxw and Ndé-Dene participation and capacity in green economies and sustainability from an Indigenous kinship-nest model approach.
-Through kinship mentoring systems and critical anti-racism, anti-misogyny, and queer lenses, we co-mentor & support Indigenous women & 2 Spirit folx' entrepreneurial sensibilities toward collectivizing old-growth forest restoration throughout N'sis'ooloxw Creek, which revitalizes extended family cooperation approaches to develop local economies invested in re-energizing local Indigenous foods, architecture, arts, and homebased economies involved).
+Our service and philosophy centers Indigenous ways of knowing, doing, and being to strengthen Sqilxw and Ndé-Dene participation and capacity in green economies and sustainability from an Indigenous kinship-nest model approach.
+Through kinship mentoring systems and critical anti-racism, anti-misogyny, and queer lenses, we co-mentor and support Indigenous women and Two Spirit folx' entrepreneurial sensibilities toward collectivizing old-growth forest restoration throughout N'sis'ooloxw Creek, which revitalizes extended family cooperation approaches to develop local economies invested in re-energizing local Indigenous foods, architecture, arts, and home-based economies involved).

 A fun fact: High-altitude blue-bonnet meadows make me giddy; lying down on soft grass on a hot summer day watching the clouds migrate by... is the best!

+PROFIT SOCIETY IN BC

+JOLEEN MITTON

-SQILXW APNA (THE PEOPLE NOW!), A NON-PROFIT SOCIETY IN BC JOLEEN MITTON My name is Joleen Mitton, I'm Néhiyaw from Alberta.
-Spanning almost two decades, my modelling career has landed me spots in campaigns for the likes of Kenzo, Clinique, and Vivienne Westwood, on countless runways in Asia, and in print ads for everything from high-tech air conditioners to Hello Kitty paraphernalia.
-Owner/Operator of All My Relations LTD and Vancouver Indigenous Fashion Week that produces Indigenous Fashion shows with clothing designed by Indigenous Designers and worn by models of First Nation/Metis and Inuit descent.
-A fun fact: I've had Mick Jagger kiss my hand and say my name in Hong Kong during SARS..I play on a Indigenous basketball team.
+My name is Joleen Mitton, I'm néhiyaw from Alberta.
+Spanning almost two decades, my modelling career has landed me spots in campaigns for the likes of Kenzo, Clinique, and Vivienne Westwood, on countless runways in Asia, and in print ads for everything from hightech air conditioners to Hello Kitty paraphernalia.

+Owner/Operator of All My Relations LTD and Vancouver Indigenous Fashion Week that produces Indigenous Fashion shows with clothing designed by Indigenous Designers and worn by models of First Nation, Métis and Inuit descent.

+A fun fact: I've had Mick Jagger kiss my hand and say my name in Hong Kong during SARS..I play on an Indigenous basketball team.